WiLL75G/soc-day12-firewall-network-segmentation/README.md

 A firewall policy was designed and implemented on a Kali Linux VM using UFW.
 A default deny posture was applied to all incoming traffic, with explicit allow rules for essential services (SSH, HTTP, HTTPS) and explicit deny rules for high risk legacy or remote access ports (Telnet, FTP, RDP, MySQL).

-During Nmap validation testing, an exposed MySQL service on port `3306/tcp` was discovered and immediately remediated through a UFW deny rule.
-The final state delivers a hardened ingress posture aligned with network segmentation best practices.
+During Nmap validation, an exposed MySQL service on port `3306/tcp` was discovered.
+A UFW deny rule was applied immediately, but re-validation revealed the service remained reachable on the loopback interface a known limitation where UFW does not filter traffic on `lo` by default.
+Remediation required a layered approach: UFW deny rule plus service shutdown via `systemctl`.
+Final re-validation confirmed full closure.

 ---